LinShunKang/MyPerf4J/README.EN.md

 > -DMyPerf4JPropFile=/your/path/to/myPerf4J.properties

 ## Issues
-If you encounter any issues or if you have a question, don't hesitate to [create an issue](https://github.com/ThinkpadNC5/MyPerf4J/issues/new) : )
+If you encounter any issues or if you have a question, don't hesitate to [create an issue](https://github.com/ThinkpadNC5/MyPerf4J/issues/new) or [send email](mailto:asdfg2385856@gmail.com) : )

 ## More Information
 For more information about the project, please see [https://github.com/ThinkpadNC5/MyPerf4J/wiki/English-Doc](https://github.com/ThinkpadNC5/MyPerf4J/wiki/English-Doc).